 - Completely out of my price range

-The board I ended up buying is the William Fuld design on paper hardboard.
+The board I ended up buying is the William Fuld design (click here see what’s available on ebay) on paper hardboard.
 According to this page, this design was first introduced in 1944.
 The planchette that came with this board is plastic, which replaced the original wood pointer that was packaged with boards until 1946.

 I don’t know enough yet to pinpoint a more exact production date, but at least I can tell my particular mystifying oracle hit the shelves sometime between 1946 and 1972.